wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ## Why this?

+So I wrote this to fill several gaps.

-Inexplicably, many companies make candidates suffer through evaluations of programming skills (using HackerRank, etc.) even though such skills are rarely used in some DevSecOps jobs.
-So here we are.
+A. Many companies make candidates suffer through evaluations of programming skills (using HackerRank, etc.) even though such skills are rarely used in some jobs.

+   So no matter what job we have, we need to keep our programming skills up to get the next job.

+B. Programming is a fun hobby.

-Concern about malicious libraries and their unsecure transitive dependencies (in the supply chain) has forced products such as Walmart Labs' <a target="_blank" href="https://github.com/hapijs">Hapi.js</a> to <a target="_blank" href="https://hapi.dev/#security">not use any external libraries</a>.
+C. Concern about malicious libraries and their unsecure transitive dependencies (in the supply chain) has forced products such as Walmart Labs' <a target="_blank" href="https://github.com/hapijs">Hapi.js</a> to <a target="_blank" href="https://hapi.dev/#security">not use any external libraries</a>.

-So I wrote this to fill that gap a little.
+D. I like working toward being a <strong>craftsman</strong> at programming, like a painter who creates intricate artwork.
+This article presents an example of my experiments on how to  handle complexity for <strong>resilency</strong>.

 > I'd love to get your opinion on this, as I'm not a professional programmer.
 My time has been spent mainly on DevSecOps.